 open/close all folders

-- Marvel Comics character M/Monet is the daughter of an ambassador, but is also very adept at ass-kicking.
+- Marvel Comics character Monet St. Croix (code name M) is the daughter of an ambassador, but is also adept at ass-kicking.
 Being a Nigh Invulnerable Flying Brick helps quite a bit.

-- Wonder Woman is technically an inverted example, as her Badass work as a superhero is her primary focus, with her work as an ambassador to "Man's world" as a secondary but (usually) still important focus.
+- Wonder Woman is technically an inverted example, as her Badass work as a superhero is her primary and her role as ambassador to "Man's World" secondary but (usually) still important.

 - Raiden from the Mortal Kombat films serves as a mediator between mortals and the elder deities, eventually fighting alongside mortals.

 - Adlai Stevenson's exchange with Valerian Zorin.